What Made Me Share on Bhagavan Nityananda

 Earlier, I had once visited Shree Govind Swami at his Bhiwali Ashram in Ganeshpuri.
-After I was introduced, he spoke about my family, mentioning that we had published the original Chidaskasha Geeta, compiled by Shree Tuals Amma.
-Then, out of the blue, he asked me, “Will you write on Chidaskasha Geeta?”
+After I was introduced, he spoke about my family, mentioning that we had published the original Chidakasha Geeta, compiled by Shree Tulas Amma.
+Then, out of the blue, he asked me, “Will you write on Chidakasha Geeta?”
 I was taken by surprise.
 I had made several attempts in the past to study this book, but after reading a few pages, I often found myself drifting into deep sleep.
 My cousin, Ratnakar Shenoy, was with me, and he immediately replied on my behalf, “By the grace of Baba, he will do it.”
 I wondered what made him so confident in my ability to undertake such a monumental task.
-I neither had the necessary background nor the qualifications to take on such a huge responsibility, but this incident stayed with me.
+I neither had the necessary background nor the qualifications to take on such a responsibility.
+But this incident stayed with me.

-When I was five years old, during one of my visits to Ganeshpuri with my brother, Harinand, Bhagavan called me close to Him.
+When I was five years old, during one of my visits to Ganeshpuri with my brother Harinand, Bhagavan called me close to Him.
 I was small, and He would often give me chocolates, biscuits, or sweets.
-This time, to my surprise, He gave me a blue-colored pen.
-In those days, they were called fountain pens.
-I was still a kindergarten student, limited to using chalk and pencils, so a pen was something beyond my reach.
+This time, to my surprise, He gave me a blue-colored fountain pen.
+In those days, we only used chalk or pencils in kindergarten, so a pen was something far beyond my reach.
 Yet, I was given a pen!

-Years later, I met Prof. Kamath in Kanhangad.
+Years later, I met Prof. Kamath in Kanhangad, who compiled aphorisms from Chidakasha Geets themewise as ‘Perls of Wisdom..
 When I was introduced to him as the grandson of Shree Devrai Pai, he showed interest in learning about Bhagavan Nityananda.
 I was able to share spontaneously everything I knew.
 After listening to me, he said, “You have knowledge that is unknown to many.
-You must publish it, or else it will be lost, and future generations of devotees will not know about Bhagavan and His devotees.”
+You must publish it, or else it will be lost—and future generations of devotees will not know about Bhagavan and His devotees.”
 I told him about my predicament: “I don’t have a flair for writing, and I’ve never done any writing.
 The only writing I ever did was in my English composition class, where I rarely scored well.
 I have no mastery of English.”
 He responded, “Forget about limitations.
 Write about the One who is beyond all limits.
 Write from your heart and share with love.
 The rest, Bhagavan will take care of.”

-Despite his encouragement, I was still skeptical about publishing anything.
+Despite his encouragement, I was still sceptical about publishing anything.
 I kept asking Bhagavan for guidance.
-When I was in this dilemma, whether to write or not, I came across an Abhang written by Shree Dnyaneshwar Maharaj.
+When I was in this dilemma—whether to write or not—I came across an Abhang written by Shree Dnyaneshwar Maharaj.
 It read:

 पाहेंपा ध्वजेचें चिरगुट ।